 Training and learning:

 Offer training and development programs that support the desired behaviors and your values.
-This can help employees develop the necessary skills and attitudes that support the organization’s goals.
+This can help employees develop the necessary skills and attitudes that support the organisation’s goals.

 Feedback and recognition: